Soñando Sunday: Introduction to the Spanish Political System

 The Spanish Political system is a multi-party system.
 However, until recently, it was primarily a bi-party system with the influence of regional parties (mainly the Basque and Catalan parties) having pull in their Autonomous Communities.
 Up to the 2015 elections, the two main parties in Spain included one that represented the community of workers, which I would consider to be the equivalent to the democratic party (currently called the Partido Socialista Obrero Español [PSOE] or the "Spanish Workers Socialist Party"), and a more conservative party (currently known as the Partido Popular [PP] or the "People’s Party").
 These two main parties have evolved over time, changing leaders, names, etc., but their main purpose and ideology has remained similar.

-Note: The left-wing party, PSOE, is known as the republican party in Spain because they fight for the independence of the country from its king—essentially becoming a republic.
+Note: The left-wing party, PSOE, is known as the republican party in Spain because they originally supported the independence of the country from its king—essentially becoming a republic.
 In contrast, the right-wing is known as the democratic party.

 However, the elections in 2015 changed this primarily bi-party system to a four-party one, leaving the country in a state of inability to majoritively decide on a leader.
 The two new parties that have gained ground since 2015 are Podemos (literally translated to be "We Can"), a left-wing party, and Ciudadanos (which means "Citizens"), a left-center-winged one (although Ciudadanos has been described as a right-winged party as well).